Deep Unfolding Network with Spatial Alignment for multi-modal MRI reconstruction: Method

-Furthermore, to compensate for the spatial misalignment between \( x \) and \( x_{\text{ref}} \), we transform the auxiliary term into a cross-modal spatial alignment term, integrating the spatial alignment task into the reconstruction process, yielding the final energy function:
+Furthermore, to compensate for the spatial misalignment between \( x \) and \( x_{\text{ref}} \), we transform the auxiliary term into an aligned cross-modal prior term, integrating the spatial alignment task into the reconstruction process, yielding the final energy function: